Briggs-Richardson/Chess/README.md

 The artificial intelligence started with random moves, but transitioned to the minimax algorithm with alpha-beta pruning.
 The engine thinks 4 moves ahead, and is not as fast as desired.
 The project taught me the importance of algorithms, and how they drastically change the performance of run-time performance.
-Not only this, but also how the the size of the data you manipulate with algorithms also makes a considerable difference.
+Not only this, but also how the size of the data you manipulate with algorithms also makes a considerable difference.

 Moving forward from this program, I applied better planning and more careful selection of algorithms / data